soundpress/RulesOfNYC/docs/c09/index.rst

 (a) Monetary penalties.

-   (1) Owners of income-producing property who fail to file an income and expense statement by the first day of June, or in the event of an extension, by the extended due date, shall be subject to a penalty in accordance with the monetary penalty schedule set forth below.
+   (1) Owners of income-producing property who fail to file an income and expense statement by the first day of June, or in the event of an extension, by the extended due date, shall be subject to a penalty in accordance with the monetary penalty schedule set forth below, except as set forth in paragraph (2) of this subdivision.
 The final actual assessed valuation for the property promulgated in the calendar year in which the income and expense statement is required to be filed will be used to determine monetary penalties.